hexdump42/hex-dump/osdc/2006/development-of-mono-applications-with-agile-languages.rst

 7. Write A Complete Application
 -------------------------------

-While this paper has focused on how these agile languages can assist in development of an appliaction created with C#, both Boo and IronPython can create Windows Forms or GTK# applications, so there is no reason why capable...
+While this paper has focused on how these agile languages can assist in development of an application created with C#, Boo and IronPython are capable of creating standalone Windows Forms, GTK# or Web applications.

 Conclusion
 ----------